jgasmussen/Case_Notes.py/README.md

 That's it!
 You are now ready to run the script.

+Note: For macOS, you may need to give permission to the "Terminal App" in order for it to allow the screenshot functionality to work.

 ## Using Case_Notes.py

 First, let's run the Case_Notes.py from the command line with the help flag: